qulle/wikis/wiki-commands.md

 $ ECHO.%PATH:;= & ECHO.%     # Display pretty dump of current PATH config

 $ start shell:startup        # Open the Startup folder for current user
-$ start shell:common startup # Open the Startup folder for all users
+$ start shell:common startup # Open the Startup folder for all users (Not working from CMD, only Win + R
 ```

 ### Programs